jasonfsmitty/krach/readme.md

 The AHF schedule includes multiple showcases throughout the season.
 A showcase is a weekend where all teams from the league converge on a single rink, and each team plays 4 games.
 These games are normal regular season games, and count towards the regular season record, including KRACH ratings.

-Showcases may incorporate team(s) that are not in the AHF, but play games in the showcase against AHF teams.
+Showcases may incorporate teams that are not in the AHF, but play games in the showcase against AHF teams.
 For KRACH ratings, these showcase teams are treated like part-time teams, and the games are included in the KRACH calculations.
 Unlike the official part-time teams, these showcase teams are not included in the KRACH rankings list, and these teams are not eligible for playoffs.

-In `krach.py`, there are two ways to filter out the showcase teams:
+This tool has two ways to filter out the showcase teams:
-* Explicitly list teams via the `--filter team1[,team2,team3...]` command line option.
+* Explicitly list teams in the `results/<division>-filter.txt` file, one team per line.
 * Drop teams that do not mean a minimum number of games played threshold via the `--min-games <N>` command line option.
 Different divisions in the AHF have different showcase teams, and some showcase teams have been to 1-3 showcases, meaning their number of games played range from 4 to 12.
 When using `ahf.sh` (or `refresh.sh`) the `--min-games` option applies to all AHF divisions.

+In addition, some teams are not participating in playoffs, and they are also filtered out of the current KRACH standings.

 ## References